ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

 - Check out the [course
   slides](/slides/discrete-structures/making-connections/) for a
   detailed investigation of these chapters!
-- Go to the `discrete-structures/making-connections/` directory on [Proactive Programmers Live](https://proactiveprogrammers.com/live/) and study all of the programs!
+- Go to the `discrete-structures/making-connections/` directory on [Proactive Programmers Live](https://proactiveprogrammers.com/live/) and investigate all of the Python programs!

 ???+ note "Technical Concepts"